zestydevy/dinosaur-planet/README.md

 ##### Linux / Windows Subsystem for Linux
 - **Ubuntu**: `sudo apt install -y $(cat packages.txt)`
 - **Other**: Other distributions will likely work.
-See your distro's package repositories for the following dependencies:
+See your distro's package repositories for the following:
     - binutils-mips-linux-gnu
     - gcc
     - [ninja-build](https://ninja-build.org/)